 - ice cubes (for serving)

-- Add the pineapple pieces to a blender along with 1 cup water and 2 tbsp sugar.
+- Add the pineapple pieces to a blender along with water, sugar, and black salt.
 Don’t add the sugar if the pineapple is very sweet.

 - Blend until smooth.

 - Strain the juice using a fine-mesh strainer.
-Be sure to press out all the juice from the strainer.
-Discard the pulp as it is very fibrous.
-Adjust taste and thickness of juice with more water and sweetener.
+Be sure to press out all the juice by pressing the pulp with the back of a spoon or a spatula.
+Discard the residual pulp as it is very fibrous.

 - Pour the juice into serving glasses.
-Add a few ice cubes, sprinkle black salt on top.
-Garnish with mint leaves and pineapple wedge.
+Add a few ice cubes, garnish with mint leaves, and pineapple wedge.
 Serve immediately.